SciTools/iris/docs/iris/src/developers_guide/contributing_graphics_tests.rst

 Graphics tests
 **************

-Iris may be used Iris to create various forms of graphical output, to ensure the output is consistent Iris has automated tests to check the output with known acceptable graphical output.
+Iris may be used to create various forms of graphical output; to ensure the output is consistent, there are automated tests to check against known acceptable graphical output.
 See :ref:`developer_running_tests` for more information.